What is cohousing?

 Do you have common meals together?

-Yes and like all community events they are voluntary.
-We share meals two nights a week at our 5500 sq foot Common House.
+Yes, and like all community events they are voluntary.
+During non-pandemic times, we share meals two nights a week at our 5500 sq foot Common House.
 On Wednesdays nights we have a potluck and on Sunday nights 3 people from the community cook for anyone who signs up.
 The ~$5.00 per adult cost covers the cost of food.
 The industrial kitchen in our Common House makes it a relatively easy place to cook and clean!

 Are there any folks who rent rooms?